MitchBaba/Drift-Tag/README.md

 - local model output quality depends on the configured model backend
 - current transcript parser expects exact markers
 - Pass 4 behavioral posture modeling is planned but not yet implemented
+- outputs should be reviewed before being used for training, reporting, or decision-making

+The current system is suitable for experimentation, dataset preparation, internal evaluation workflows, and supervised service pilots.

+It should not yet be treated as a fully automated production safety system.

 ---